Measuring Evidence against Exchangeability and Group Invariance with E-values: Test martingales for group invariance

 A consequence is that it is impossible to sequentially test exchangeability with a test martingale under the filtration $(\sigma(X^{n}))_{n \geq 0}$, as previously observed by \cite{vovk2021testing} and \cite{ramdas2022testing}.
 Our discussion gives some context around their impossibility result, by showing it may be interpreted as the group $\mathcal{K}_n$ becoming degenerate. \end{exm}

-\begin{exm}[Test martingale for within-batch exchangeability] Continuing from Example \ref{exm:within_batch_exchangeability}, let us again consider $X^n = (Y_0, \dots Y_n)$, where each $Y_i$ is an exchangeable batch of data.
+\begin{exm}[Test martingale for within-batch exchangeability] Continuing from Example \ref{exm:within_batch_exchangeability}, let us again consider $X^n = (Y_0, \dots, Y_n)$, where each $Y_i$ is an exchangeable batch of data.
 Let us assume the realizations are distinct in each batch.
 Then, $\mathcal{K}_n(X^{n-1}) = \{I^0\} \times \{I^1\} \times \cdots \times \{I^{n-1}\} \times \mathfrak{P}^n$, where $I^i$ denotes the identity permutation acting on the $i$th batch, for $n \geq 1$ and $\mathcal{K}_0 = \mathfrak{P}^0$.
 That is, the conditional distribution of $X^n$ is uniform on the final batch.
 Interestingly, the stabilizer $\mathcal{K}_n(X^{n-1})$ does not depend on $X^{n-1}$.

 As discussed in Example \ref{exm:within_batch_exchangeability}, exchangeability implies within-batch exchangeability.
 This means rejecting within-batch exchangeability also rejects exchangeability.
 As a result, we can construct a sequential test for exchangeability by merging observations into batches.
 This of course impoverishes the filtration, since we only look at the data after a batch has arrived.
 The size of a batch is allowed to be adaptive.
-Generalizing this reasoning is the topic of Appendix \ref{sec:impoverishing}. \end{exm}
+This reasoning is generalized in Appendix \ref{sec:impoverishing}. \end{exm}